plural-labs/stakebot/README.md

 ### Staking Frequency

-The server deploys cron jobs which iteratively claim the accounts rewards, then by calculating transaction fees, delegates the available tokens to the accounts validators, maintaing parity with the percentage delegated.
+The server deploys cron jobs which iteratively claim the accounts rewards, then by calculating transaction fees, delegates the available balance of native tokens to the accounts validators, maintaing parity with the percentage delegated.
 It delegates with a safety margin known as `tolerance` so that future transactions have sufficient funds.
-By default, the autostaker operates on a weekly cadence but this can be adjusted to one of following:
+The autostaker has defaults per chain for `frequency` and `tolerance` but the frequency this can be adjusted to one of following:

 1. `hourly`
 2. `quarterday`